Local shelters rescue pups from Puerto Rico

-ENGLEWOOD — Suncoast Humane Society in Englewood and the Animal Welfare League of Port Charlotte are on a mission this week.
+ENGLEWOOD — Suncoast Humane Society in Englewood and the Animal Welfare League of Port Charlotte have been on a mission.

-Teams from both animal shelters headed on a three-hour journey to Miami International Airport on Wednesday, prepared to pick up as many as 70 dogs flown into Miami from Puerto Rico.
+Teams from both animal shelters headed out on a three-hour journey to Miami International Airport recently, prepared to pick up as many as 70 dogs flown into Miami from Puerto Rico.

 The dogs flown into Miami had been lost or abandoned and trying to survive on the streets of San Juan and other island communities.
 According to various authorities, an estimated 500 million stray dogs now roam homeless in Puerto Rico, which is the size of Connecticut.